HomeDiscussion Meeting12 & 12 MeetingEarly Sobriety MeetingCoffee PotPass The HatArchivesAA Links

 DISCUSSION MEETING

 The format for this meeting is a week long Topic Discussion.
-The first member who comes in at the start of a new week can pick a topic and they will be the 'Leader' for the week.
+The first member who comes in to the meeting at the start of a new week may choose the topic for the meeting that week.
 We ask that all sharing in this meeting be limited to the topic as it relates to your alcoholism.

 TOP